 When the transferee receives the deposit or prepaid rent, he must deliver a written notification to the tenant.
 The notice must contain his name and his business address and business phone number or that of his agent.

-If there is a violation of any of the security deposit provisions, the landlord must pay the tenant two times the security deposit plus interest as a penalty as well as attorney’s fees and court costs.
-The only exception to this rule is for the miscalculation (not non-payment) of interest.
+If there is a violation of Chicago tenants rights with respect to security deposits, the landlord must pay the tenant a penalty of two times the security deposit plus interest as well as attorney’s fees and court costs.
+In most cases, the tenant also has a right to return of the deposit itself – making the total claimed up to three times the deposit.

 At or before the start of a tenancy, the landlord must disclose, in writing, the name, address, and telephone number of: